talesaraujo/node-course/README.md

 # node-course
-This is a repo with nodejs course exercises
+This is a repo with my nodejs course exercises